Placer County High Asset Divorce Attorney

 Legal Experts Who Care About Results

 Moving forward with a divorce is a difficult choice for both you and your

 family.
 At Myers Family Law, we understand that this process can be stressful

 and emotional, which is why our lawyers are dedicated to ensuring your

 divorce goes as smoothly as possible, so you can move forward with this

 new chapter in your life.
 We work hard to ensure that your best interests

 are protected and will answer any questions or concerns you may have throughout

 Call us today at (916) 634-0067 to schedule a consultation.
 We welcome

-clients from all across Sacramento and Placer County.
+clients from all across Sacramento County, Placer County, and El Dorado County.